scummvm/scummvm/doc/docportal/get_started/ios.rst

 Build ScummVM
 *****************

-Once Xcode is open, connect a device to install ScummVM onto.
+When Xcode is open, connect a device to install ScummVM onto.
 At the top of the window, select **ScummVM-iOS** and then select the device you just connected.
 You will need to "Trust" the device for it to show up on the list of connected devices.

 .. figure:: ../images/ios/choose_device.gif

 The last step before building ScummVM is to change the bundle identifier and manage signing.
 Click on the **scummvm** project in the left pane, and then click on **ScummVM - iOS** under **TARGETS**.
 On the menu bar above, click on **General**.
-Under **Identity** you should see a field labeled **Bundle Identifier**.
-Input a unique identifier in reverse-DNS format.
+Under **Identity** there is a field labeled **Bundle Identifier**.
+Enter a unique identifier in reverse-DNS format.
 This can be as simple as com.\ *yournamehere*.

 .. figure:: ../images/ios/identifier.gif